Feature-Attending Recurrent Modules for Generalization in Reinforcement Learning: Architecture:

-\textbf{Modules capture diverse perceptual structures with dynamic feature attention.} Our \textbf{first insight} was that modules can attend to high-level object-dynamics information if \modelabb~learns a recurrent observation encoder $\mZ_t = \phi(x_t, \mZ_{t-1})$.
-By doing so, information about how feature-values shift between positions (i.e. feature dynamics) can be captured in the features of $\mZ_t$.
-Our \textbf{second insight} was that feature attention is an expressive attention mechanism for selecting observation information to update with.
-Each module predicts its own feature attention coefficients and applies them identically to all spatial positions in $\mZ_t$~\citep{perez2018film,chaplot2018gated}.
+\textbf{Dynamic feature attention.} Our second insight is that feature attention is an expressive attention function that can focus on desired information present across all spatial positions in observation features.
+An agent accomplishes this by having a module predict feature coefficients that it applies to uniformly across all spatial positions in $\mZ_t$~\citep{perez2018film,chaplot2018gated}.
+We show example toy computations in \Figref{fig:architecture-update} (c).
 We found it useful to linearly project the features before and after using shared parameters as in~\citet{andreas2016neural, hu2018squeeze}.
 The operations are summarized below:

-where $\odot$ denotes an element-wise product over the feature dimension and $\sigma$ is a sigmoid non-linearity.~\Eqref{eq:attn} computes the degree to which important features are expressed across all positions. \revision{ Since our features capture dynamics information, this allows a module to attend to dynamics (\S~\ref{sec:experiments-ballet}).
-When updating with~\eqref{eq:update}, we flatten the output of~\eqref{eq:attn} and give this as input to an RNN.
-Flattening leads all spatial positions to be treated uniquely and enables a module to represent aspects of the observation that span multiple positions, such as 3D objects (\S~\ref{sec:experiments-playroom}) and spatial arrangements of objects (\S~\ref{sec:experiments-keybox}).
-Since the feature-coefficients for the next time-step are produced with observation features from the current time-step, modules can \emph{dynamically shift} their attention when task-relevant events occur (see \Figref{fig:keybox-activity}, c).}
+where $\odot$ denotes an element-wise product over the feature dimension and $\sigma$ is a sigmoid non-linearity.
+Since our features capture dynamics information, this allows a module to attend to object motion (\S\ref{sec:experiments-ballet}).
+When updating, we flatten the attention output.
+Flattening leads all spatial positions to be treated uniquely and allows a module to represent aspects of the observation that span multiple positions, such as 3D objects (\S\ref{sec:experiments-playroom}) and spatial arrangements of objects (\S\ref{sec:experiments-keybox}).
+Since the feature-coefficients for the next time-step are produced with observation features from the current time-step, modules can \emph{dynamically shift} their attention when task-relevant events occur (see \Figref{fig:keybox-activity}, b for an example).